Rethinking Debugging Through Output

 • 6.1× better debugging success than context-maximizing approaches

-• 4× cost efficiency through higher success rates
+• 4× cost efficiency through higher success rates and fewer retries

 • 2.2× faster time to fix across all repository sizes

-• Comprehensive solutions that are production-ready
+• Comprehensive solutions that are production-ready, not just syntactically correct

 In debugging, as in writing, the art lies not in consumption but in creation.
 Chronos has mastered this art, pointing the way toward a future where AI doesn't just understand code but can craft the precise, comprehensive solutions that modern software demands.
+The paradigm shift from input-focused to output-focused debugging isn't just an optimization.
+It's a fundamental rethinking of what debugging requires and how AI should approach it.